bentomhall/nih-system/lineages/Cultures.md

 ***Proficiencies***: One martial weapon, History, Survival

-***Trained for War***: Wyrmhold teaches endurance and resilience in the face of danger.
-When you spend a hit die to heal, if the die result is below half of its maximum, the hit die is not expended.
+***Trained for War***: When you spend a hit die to heal, if the die result is below half of its maximum, the hit die is not expended.

 ##### Child of Night
 ***Region***: Nocthian Caldera, Byssia